jonyjalfon94/kubernetes-demo/README.md

 ### Deployment options

-To deploy using default values and a random release name:
+  *  Deploy using default values and a random release name:

 ```
 helm install ./fruit/
 ```

-To deploy using an ingress resource and custom release name:
+  *  Deploy using an ingress resource and custom release name:

 ```
 helm install --name release-name ./fruit/ --set ingress.enabled=true --set ingress.path=/yourpath --set pod.text=text
 ```

-To deploy using a Load Balancer and custom release name:
+  *  Deploy using a Load Balancer and custom release name:

 ```
 helm install --name release-name ./fruit/ --set ingress.enabled=false --set pod.text=text
 ```

-It's also possible to deploy using a custom values file.
+  *  It's also possible to deploy using a custom values file.
   Make a values.override.yaml file with the contents of values.yaml and deploy using that file:

 ```
 helm install --name release-name ./fruit/ -f ./path/to/file